England | Scotland | Wales | Northern Ireland | Ireland

 As part of our care programme, we would like any patient aged 45 and over, who has not been seen within the last 3 years, to attend for a blood pressure check with a trained Health Care Worker.

 In order to maintain confidentiality, laboratory test results will only be given to the patients themselves or to the parents / guardians of minors.

 Please telephone the Practice for your results between 11.00 am to 12 noon, and 2.30 pm to 5.00 p.m.
 The reception staff are not qualified to interpret results and will only tell you what they have been authorised to tell you by the doctor.
-They will be happy to make an appointment for you to see the doctor/nurse to discuss your results further.
+They will be happy to make an appointment for you to speak with the doctor/nurse to discuss your results further.